1. Separate repository and monorepo tool

 Monorepo tool (Lerna)

-Starting with an empty repository, the best approach was to follow the "starting from scratch" instructions from the Lerna setup guide, utilizing the npx lerna init CLI command.
+Starting with an empty repository, the best approach was to follow the "starting from scratcharrow-up-right" instructions from the Lerna setup guide, utilizing the npx lerna init CLIarrow-up-right command.

 Running lerna init got everything prepped for a true Lerna workspace.